The Power of Peers – TPC Expands Mental Health Peer Support

 Posted: Wed, August 01, 2018

-For those receiving treatment for mental illness, sometimes it’s best to hear about the process of getting better from someone who has been there before.
+For people receiving treatment for mental illness, sometimes it is best to hear about the process of getting better from someone who has been there before.
 Peer specialists are people that who use their own experience with mental health and addiction to help others.

 In the addiction field, peers, sometimes called sponsors, have long been a part of the treatment landscape.
 Now, mental health treatment providers are increasingly relying on peers to build a connection with patients.
 The model is a win-win: those suffering often have an easier time connecting with someone who has been in their shoes, and peers have a job in which their past struggles become a significant asset.
 In the past year, The Providence Center (TPC) has expanded its use of peer services for mental health, adding a team of five state-certified certified peer specialists, with two more scheduled to be brought on board.